gordonje/missourian_analytics/README.md

 Intro
 -----

-The [Columbia Missourian](http://www.columbiamissourian.com/) has a lot of data about itself: Data about how much traffic its web pages are getting, data about how much attention its articles are getting on Facebook and Twitter, and of course columbiamissourian.com sets atop a content management system (CMS) that stores every version of every article its ever published to the web.
+The [Columbia Missourian](http://www.columbiamissourian.com/) has a lot of data about itself: Data about the traffic on its web pages, data about the attention posts are getting on Facebook and Twitter, and of course columbiamissourian.com sets atop a content management system (CMS) that stores every version of every article its ever published to the web.

 So our quantitative research methods group got to wondering: What might all these data tell us?
 Granted, it's not exactly a laser-focused research question.
-Then again, if your trying to figure what research is both relevant and feasible, gathering together and exploring related data sets is as good place as any to start.
+Then again, if you're trying to figure what research is both relevant and feasible, gathering together and exploring related data sets is as good place as any to start.

 Set up
 ------

-We needed to put all relevant and potential interesting data in a single database so that it would be easier to run queries and statistical procedures.
+We needed to put all relevant and potentially interesting data into a single database in order to run queries and statistical procedures.
 My personal preference is to use [PostgreSQL](http://www.postgresql.org/).
 If you're trying follow along while using a different database manager (e.g., [MySQL](http://www.mysql.com/), [SQL Server](http://www.microsoft.com/en-us/server-cloud/products/sql-server/), etc.), then you'll need may need to account for some syntactical of functional differences.
 That's on you.

 But really though: This is a speculative research project focused on a small city paper conducted by a bunch of novices.
 For a class.
 I'm not anticipating a lot of followers.